vzhabiuk/search-perf/README.txt

 1. Setup
 At first execute mvn install -DskipTests=true
-Secondly launch the bin.prepare.sh script to generate the data/cars3m.json file that would contain 3 mln docs
+Secondly launch the bin/prepare.sh script to generate the data/cars3m.json file that would contain 3 mln docs

 By default the search-perf will load and query the data based on the data/cars.json, data/cars3m.json datasets